Four astronauts from four countries return to Earth after six months in orbit

 O’Hara has another few weeks at the space station before leaving aboard a Russian Soyuz capsule.

-Before leaving the space station, Mogensen said via X, formerly Twitter, that he couldn’t wait to hear “birds singing in the trees” and also craved crunchy food.
+Before leaving the space station, Mogensen said via X, formerly known as Twitter, that he couldn’t wait to hear “birds singing in the trees” and also craved crunchy food.

 NASA prefers multiple travel options in case of rocket trouble.
 Boeing should start providing astronaut taxi service with a two-pilot test flight in early May.